-If you are thinking on Moving to Turkey it can be a bit daunting, with lots of decisions to make, lots of good byes and often some regrets.
+If you are thinking of Moving to Turkey it can be a bit daunting, with lots of decisions to make, lots of goodbyes, and often some regrets.
 When I was Moving to Turkey it was to be with my husband and in a lot of ways I had little choice, if I wanted to be with him I had to move to Turkey.

 Here are some Tips on Moving to Turkey

 Research – If you have a choice where you can live, check out the area not just in the summer or winter but try it out at different times in the year, often the busy coastal town, turns into a ghost town in the winter time, the weather isn’t always sunny here and in some places we do get snow!
 So check it out all year round and see how you like it.

 Buying Property – Ask around your area find a reputable Emlak (Estate Agent) you can get advice on the best ones via websites like turkishliving.com and online groups.
 There has been some big scams in the past in Turkey and if you are putting your hard earned savings into a property here make sure its the right one, it has the correct paper work and your Emlak is trustworthy.
 Once you’ve bought a property, contact a Moving Company and get your belongings moved over to your new place.

 Flights – Are you near a good airport, in some areas during the winter flights are reduced making it harder to get home during the winter, though companies are now recognising there is more demand for winter flights.

 Learn Turkish – Really goes without saying, that learning Turkish will help a great deal with settling Turkey, for many of us that marry Turks and find ourselves living in Turkey we end up in areas miles from expats and speaking Turkish is our only way of communicating.
 Even if you are in an expat area understanding some Turkish and improving when you get here will make a huge difference to your everyday life here and means you do not have to rely on people to translate for you.